The average cost to build a dock is $14,967

 A dock ladder costs $100 to $600.
 If you plan to use your dock to get in and out of the water for swimming or other water activities, a ladder is a must-have dock improvement for added safety.

-Dock bumpers cost $50 to $100 each, depending on size.
+Dock bumpers cost between $50 and $100 each, depending on their size.
 They protect both the dock and boats during docking by absorbing impact and preventing damage.

-Installing a dock ramp costs $500 to $1,000+.
+Installing a dock ramp costs between $500 and $1,000.
 Ramps are designed for launching boats by backing them into the water using another vehicle.
 They’re beneficial if you plan on regularly moving watercraft in and out of the water.

 Mooring whips cost $300 to $500 each.
-These whips look like fishing poles affixed at certain angles and tensioned to hook boats when they come in.
-They’re designed to protect the finish on boats in areas with rough wake by holding them a safe distance away from the dock.
+These whips resemble fishing poles, affixed at certain angles and tensioned to hook boats as they come in.
+They’re designed to protect the finish on boats in areas with rough wakes by holding them a safe distance away from the dock.

 Building a dock requires thorough planning and decision-making.
-Consider factors like dock type, materials, electrical needs, and your budget before starting construction.
+Consider factors such as dock type, materials, electrical requirements, and your budget before beginning construction.

 To determine the best type and materials, boat owners should consider: